Meet on Sunday at The Springs at 11:00 AM

 Biblical references for this philosophy include John 17:20-23, Acts 2:42-47, the “one another” passages of the New Testament; Ephesians 4:12-16 and Hebrews 10:24-25.

-A Community Group committed to developing relationships in a way that enables people to face the needs and challenges of those who are 30 to 40 (something) from a biblical perspective.
+A Community Group committed to developing relationships in a way that enables people to face the needs and challenges from a biblical perspective.

 Life Builders–Room 120

-A Community Group that seeks to reach families with children in their elementary years on up.
+A Community Group that involves all ages.
 We see ourselves as God’s hands (so to speak) in visibly displaying His grace to one another on Sunday mornings and throughout the week.

 Transitions– Room 124